 Rostraver Central has proudly served our residents and visitors for more than 55 years.
 Success has only been realized through the cooperation of our Township partners, Rostraver #1 (Webster) and Collinsburg, as well as countless other area departments including North Belle Vernon, Belle Vernon, Smithton, Charleroi, Fayette City, Monessen, West Newton, Donora, and Washington Township.
 Many of these departments provided primary fire protection to the residents of the township before the three Rostraver companies were incorporated.

 We have surpassed many milestones in our history, seeing many changes and innovations in equipment and practices.
 The technology in use today, such as thermal imaging cameras and the Jaws of Life, will surely be seen as mere basic tools in the future.
-We can only hope, with the help of our donors and supporters, that the Rostraver Central VFC can continue to prosper as it has since its inception.
+We can only hope, with the help of our donors and supporters, that the Rostraver Central Fire Department can continue to prosper as it has since its inception.